hashicorp/terraform-provider-awscc/docs/resources/ecr_registry_policy.md

 ### Required

-- `policy_text` (Map of String) The JSON policy text to apply to your registry.
+- `policy_text` (String) The JSON policy text to apply to your registry.
 The policy text follows the same format as IAM policy text.
 For more information, see Registry permissions (https://docs.aws.amazon.com/AmazonECR/latest/userguide/registry-permissions.html) in the Amazon Elastic Container Registry User Guide.

 ### Read-Only